~2,000

 Fuel Early, Fuel Often

 Start taking in carbs within the first 30 minutes and every 20–30 minutes after that.
-With a glucose-fructose mix, your gut can absorb up to 90g/hr using dual transport pathways (Jeukendrup, 2004).
+With a glucose-fructose mix and a trained gut, you can absorb up to 120g/hr using dual transport pathways (Jeukendrup, 2010; Hearris et al., 2022).
 By the time you feel like you need fuel, it's already too late.

 03